FACTION BRIEF

 The Collective

-Both oppose corporate transcendence.
-The Collective is willing to use violence and destroy ORACLE fragments.
+Both oppose corporate transcendence. is willing to use violence and destroy fragments.
 The Society files briefs.
 Some Collective members attend Society events.
-Some Society members donate to Collective causes.
+Some Society members donate to causes.
 Neither organization officially acknowledges the other.
 The acknowledgment gap is precisely wide enough for both organizations to maintain plausible deniability and precisely narrow enough for information to pass through it.

 Flatline Purists

-The Purists want to reject technology entirely.
+The want to reject technology entirely.
 The Society wants to prevent transcendence while accepting enhancement.
 They disagree about where the line is.
 On mandatory enhancement cases, on corporate pressure to augment, on the right to remain unmodified โ€” they coordinate.
 Okonkwo runs joint legal strategy.
-She doesn't agree with Purist beliefs.
-She defends their right to hold them.
-The Wastes communities where Purists concentrate provide sympathetic ground and, occasionally, witnesses willing to testify about life without augmentation in terms that make corporate boardrooms uncomfortable.
+She doesn't agree with beliefs.
+She defends their right to hold them. communities where concentrate provide sympathetic ground and, occasionally, witnesses willing to testify about life without augmentation in terms that make corporate boardrooms uncomfortable.

 Substrate Purifiers